elo-enterprises/k8s-tools/README.md

 # private targets
 ↪demo:
   uname -n -v
 ```

 The above looks pretty tidy, and hopefully helps to illustrate how the target/container/callback association works.
-Meanwhile, the equivalent but expanded version below is getting nasty, plus it breaks when files move or get refactored.
+You can group and order the topics however you want, order is not significant.
+Meanwhile, the equivalent-but-expanded version below is getting nasty, plus it breaks when files move or get refactored.

 ```bash
 # pithy